Professional Tree Mitigation in Tallahassee

 What trees are protected under Tallahassee's ordinance?

-Generally, trees above a certain diameter threshold measured at breast height are regulated.
-Specific species, size thresholds, and exemptions vary depending on the property's zoning and location.
-Our arborists are thoroughly familiar with the current code and can quickly determine which trees on your property are subject to regulation.
+Generally, trees above a certain diameter threshold measured at breast height are regulated, and protected species and canopy-road trees have stricter rules.
+Specific thresholds and exemptions vary with the property's zoning and location.
+Our arborists know the current code and can quickly determine which trees on your property are regulated.

 Can I remove a tree from my yard without a permit?

-It depends on the species, size, and your property's zoning classification.
-Some smaller trees and certain species may be exempt, but removing a regulated tree without a permit can result in significant fines and mandatory replanting.
-It is always safer to have an arborist evaluate the situation before any removal takes place.
+It depends on the species, size, and your property's zoning.
+Some smaller trees and certain species are exempt, but removing a regulated tree without a permit can mean significant fines and mandatory replanting.
+Always have an arborist evaluate the situation before any removal.

 Areas We Serve